blaenk/site/input/notes/clojure-web-development.markdown

 ## HTTP Kit

 [HTTP kit] is a highly-concurrent HTTP server for Clojure.
 It's a near drop-in replacement for Jetty.
 A `main` method must be created that is accessible from Java, and the namespace that defines it must ensure that it is AOT compiled with the `:gen-class` key in the `ns` form.
-It's also necessary to define the entry-point in the `project.clj`{.path} file.
+It's also necessary to define the entry-point in the <span class="path">project.clj</span> file.

 [HTTP kit]: http://http-kit.org/